Human Physiology Lab at the Division of Clinical Physiology

 - Exercise Training Infrastructure

-- Resistance training equipment
+- Endurance and resistance training equipment

 Example of research projects from the Human Physiology Lab